NOMADIC BACKPACKER

 In a side street very near the hotel, I refreshed myself with a cold IVOIRE:

 Milton Keynes is where I am from.
 Well, it's a New City incorporating my town.
-It's home of the MK DONS football club, famous for round-a-bouts and concrete cows, one of which was stolen and went by the name of Millie.
+It's home to the MK DONS football club, famous for roundabouts and concrete cows, one of which was stolen and went by the name of Millie.

 All I could make out was that the owner or previous owner had connections to the UK.
 And they had no cold beer.
 The girl was bored and not interested to go and find me a cold one, so I continued.

-The girl said she didn't have any change, so encouraged me to have a second which I wasn't keen on doing.
+The girl said she didn't have any change, so she encouraged me to have a second, which I wasn't keen on doing.
 I had skipped breakfast!
-She also wanted me to buy her a beer and the guy who found me also wanted one.
-This is a coastal style in Cote d'Ivoire.
+She also wanted me to buy her a beer, and the guy who found me also wanted one.
+This is a coastal style in Côte d'Ivoire.
 It wasn't the last time this happened.

 The girl grabbed my hand, called me 'Bebe' and said 'You want to fuck?'